kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 When the queue length limit of a priority level increases, no immediate reaction is required.
-When the queue length limit decreases, the queues are trimmed to the new length limit by rejecting requests from the young end of the queue.
+When the queue length limit decreases, there is also no immediate reaction --- queues that are longer than the new length limit are left to naturally shrink as they are drained by dispatching and timeouts.

 ### Default Behavior